CodeninjasWS/Game-Backend-System/README.md

 This repository contains a Node.js application that serves various API endpoints and provides a basic front-end for user registration and login.
-The application uses Express.js as the web server, and it includes features for managing missions, user data, leaderboards, and NFTs.
+The application uses Express.js as the web server, and it includes features for managing missions, user data, and leaderboards.
 Here is a list of the available endpoints:

 1.  **GET /api/missions**